100 Top Angel Investors List for Startups (2025)

 Grinda and his team of experts are known to analyze about 100 companies weekly and commit to a new investment almost every 15 days.
 He has 640+ startups in the portfolio, of which 70% are in the US, and the rest 30% are distributed globally over Brazil, France, Germany, the UK, Russia, China, and Turkey.
 Grinda is also a regular business blogger and a public speaker addressing themes such as technology, emerging markets, and investing.
 His top investments include Airbnb, Boxed, Dropbox, Lending Club, Palantir Technologies, Viagogo, Uber, and Wikimart.
 Grinda is reputed to hold $300 million in over 150 exits.

 Mark Cuban is an American entrepreneur, individual angel investor, media proprietor, and TV personality.
 His entrepreneurial journey began by founding a computer consulting service called ‘MicroSolutions’ that was eventually acquired by CompuServe.
-After this, what began as a solution to not missing out on basketball games, along with his longtime friend Todd Wagner Cuban founded ‘Broadcast.com’ that streamed audio over the internet.
+After this, what began as a solution to not missing out on basketball games, along with his longtime friend Todd Wagner Cuban founded ‘Broadcast.com’ which streamed audio over the internet.
 This venture too became a grand success and was later acquired by Yahoo for $5.6 billion dollars.

 Cuban is popular for owning the NBA Dallas Mavericks and for being the main ‘shark’ in the TV series ‘Shark Tank’.
 Some of his most profitable investments at ‘Shark Tank’ are Tower Paddle Boards, Nuts ‘N More, Gameday Couture, and Simple Sugars.
 He also co-owns ‘2929 Entertainment’ and is the chairman of AXS TV.